shaisachs/the-check/README.md

 The overhead lights hummed with a soft warmth, flickering not in the way of old fixtures but in a way that suggested attention — like they brightened half a shade whenever someone laughed, dimmed gently when a conversation turned private.
 The griddle’s low sizzle blended with the refrigerator’s steady breath, creating an odd harmony, a domestic heartbeat under the mundane noise.

 The man watched as the printer finished with a theatrical final twitch - almost a flourish - and Frankie tore the paper free.
-She set it on a couple's table without ceremony.
+She set it on a couple’s table without ceremony.
 Neither diner looked surprised when they read the line at the bottom.
 They nodded once, like the match was something they’d expected.

 Maybe everyone here had grown accustomed to the diner’s small murmurs of insight.
 Maybe nobody questioned where the suggestions came from because the explanation, if it existed, was less interesting than the matches.